Indonesia West Sumatra Trip. Day 2: Bukittinggi

 Tak sabar nak berenang

-We had bakso for the dinner
+We had bakso for dinner.

 Comments